excessive/hate/README.md

 # Contributing

 Send pull requests my way, file bugs, and test everything you can!
 I especially appreciate contributions for audio, threading and tests.

+See STATUS.md for APIs in dire need of implementation.